hamzakat/realtime-public-transport-analytics/docs/2-development.md

 3. Message flow from Kafka raw → aggregated topics
 4. Data persistence in InfluxDB
 5. Query filtering by route

+**Note**: Integration tests cover the data pipeline components (ingestion, buffering, processing, storage, API) but **exclude the Dashboard (consumer) layer**.
+The dashboard is an MVP visualization tool that demonstrates downstream data consumption and is tested separately via unit tests.

 **Infrastructure**:
 - Separate `docker-compose.test.yml` for test isolation